Updated: Major Edinburgh Fringe venue closes for first time in 41 years amid amber weather warnings

 The Pleasance Courtyard announced it would be closing around 12pm today.

-The courtyard initially cancelled shows at The Green this morning, one of the performance spaces in the venue, before closing the full venue.
+Shows were only initially cancelled at The Green, one of the performance spaces in the venue, before the decision to close the full venue was made.

 One Edinburgh local who had planned to visit the courtyard today said: “I had my whole day planned around this show and now i can’t go.